 The Council receives several different types of in-kind contributions.
 The Council's facilities are donated by VCU.
-In-kind contributions for these facilities were \$15,000 for both years ended June 30, 2020 and 2019.
+In-kind contributions for these facilities were \$15,000 for both years ended June 30, 2021 and 2020.

 The Council also receives in-kind contributions from a variety of businesses and individuals.
 Where the value of such materials and services is not known, management estimates the value.
-In-kind contributions, including those discussed above were \$25,500 and \$37,109 for the years ended June 30, 2020 and 2019, respectively.
+In-kind contributions, in addition to those discussed above, were \$0 and \$10,500 for the years ended June 30, 2021 and 2020, respectively.